 Recently, there has been a paradigm shift in the number of ways for accessing these modes of information and entertainment.
-Projectors were, at first, used as commercial or business device.
+Projectors were, at first, used as commercial or business devices.
 Now, they have replaced the need for building an elaborate home theatre system.

 Moreover, the digital revolution has made it possible to receive streaming content wirelessly with the help of projectors.
-The short-throw type projector has this remarkable feature of measuring diagonal thus fills up a larger size screen just like a typical wide-angle lens.
+The short-throw type projector has this remarkable feature of measuring diagonal thus filling up a larger size screen just like a typical wide-angle lens.

 Here’s a quick review to help you compare the two technologies.